pauldmccarthy/fsleyes/userdoc/overlays.rst

 The **Clip by** option can be set independently of the **Colour by** option, and can be used to clip/hide streamlines according to the data set, and **Clipping range** that you specify.

+The **Reference image** option allows you to associate a tractogram with a NIFTI reference image - if you set this to the image from which the tractogram was generated (or any image in the same space), FSLeyes will be able to correctly position the tractogram in the display coordinate system.
+By default FSLeyes assumes that tractogram vertices are defined in *world coordinates*, but this can be changed via the **Coordinate space** option.